cj00915/CJVLOGS-Portfolio/README.md

     <div class="container">
         <div class="intro">
             <h1>Welcome to My Portfolio</h1>
-            <p>Discover my journey and experience in social media management and customer support.</p>
+            <p>Discover my journey and experience in social media management and customer support.
+I have a passion for creating impactful content and providing excellent service.
+Explore my work to see how I can help elevate your brand.</p>
         </div>

         <div class="section-title">Sample Videos</div>